Why Cybersecurity needs to be a Priority for the Education Sector

-This was made all too clear when the CCTV in several schools in Blackpool was allegedly breached, and the footage reportedly live-streamed on the internet.
+This was made all too clear when the CCTV in several schools in Blackpool was allegedly breached, and the footage was reportedly live-streamed on the internet.

 It’s an unfortunate fact that, while cybersecurity in Education is necessary to protect against financial loss and prevent disruption, it’s also crucial to protect students from harm.

 In this article, we’ll look at the current state of cybersecurity in Education.
-We’ll discuss the most common reasons for attack, the highest threats and the main challenges facing the sector to help you understand why cybersecurity needs to be a priority, and how you can make it a priority for your educational institute.
+We’ll discuss the most common reasons for the attack, the highest threats, and the main challenges facing the sector to help you understand why cybersecurity needs to be a priority, and how you can make it a priority for your educational institute.

 Why Education is a target for cybercrime

 There are four key reasons why Education is a target for cybercriminals.

 With Education venues varying in size, purpose, and stature, the motives for attack can vary too.
 For example, what might be a common threat for world-renowned Universities/Colleges might not be an issue for schools or school districts.
 So, institutions need to evaluate the risk and understand what data is vulnerable to unauthorized access.